matedevlab/code-image-generator/README.md

 ## Running the Application

 Run the application using the following command:
-`gunicorn -k gevent -w 2 -b localhost:5000 application.app:app`
+`gunicorn -k gevent -w 2 -b localhost:5000 application.app:app` or `docker-compose up --build -d`

-This command starts the Flask application with Gunicorn as the WSGI server.

 ## Usage

-After starting the application, navigate to [http://127.0.0.1:5000](http://127.0.0.1:5000) to start using the Code Image Generator.
+After starting the application, navigate to [http://127.0.0.1:8000](http://127.0.0.1:8000) to start using the Code Image Generator.

 # Usage of the Pipeline